cshade/tasker-server/README.md

 docker-compose up
 ```

-The API is then available at http://localhost:8082/api/tasks
+The server is then available at http://localhost:8082/api/

 The above installs dependencies and builds a new Docker image if it does not already exist.
 Refer to the docker-compose.yml file, and the Deployment Notes section below.

 ## Usage

-You can access http://localhost:8082/api/ to output the usage.
+Access http://localhost:8082/api/ to output the usage.

 Under `/api`:

+-   TASKS
--   `/tasks/all` to retrieve all tasks
+-   `/task/all` to retrieve all tasks
     -   returns JSON of tasks
--   `/tasks/add` to add a new task
+-   `/task/add` to add a new task
     -   returns JSON of all tasks
--   `/tasks/delete/<id>` - for example `/tasks/delete/21` to update task with ID of 21
+-   `/task/delete/<id>` - for example `/task/delete/21` to update task with ID of 21
     -   returns JSON of all tasks
--   `/tasks/update/<id>` - for example `/tasks/update/9` to update task with ID of 9
+-   `/task/update/<id>` - for example `/task/update/9` to update task with ID of 9
     -   returns JSON of all tasks
+-   REMINDERS
+-   `/reminder/all` to retrieve all reminders
+    -   returns JSON of reminders
+-   `/reminder/add` to add a new reminder
+    -   returns JSON of all reminders
+-   `/reminder/delete/<id>` - e.g. `/reminder/delete/21` to update reminder with ID of 21
+    -   returns JSON of all reminders
+-   `/reminder/update/<id>` - e.g. `/reminder/update/9` to update reminder with ID of 9
+    -   returns JSON of all reminders

 ### Persistence

-Data storage in [MongoDB](https://www.mongodb.com/) using a Task model.
+Data storage in [MongoDB](https://www.mongodb.com/) using [Mongoose.js](https://mongoosejs.com/) models of Task and Reminder.

 ### Initial Data Set

-On startup the API database is cleared and then pre-populated with a handful of initial tasks.
-The seed data is pulled from the config.js SEED_DATA value.
+On startup the API database is cleared and then pre-populated with a handful of initial data.
+The seed data is pulled from the config.js SEED*DATA value.
+Refer to the SEED_DATA*\* values in config.js.

 The control for this are the config.js values of START_DB_CLEAN and START_DB_SEED.

-### Task Data Definition
+### Data Definitions

-The unique identifier of a task is its `_id` value which is created and managed by MongoDB.
+The unique identifier of each model is its `_id` value which is created and managed by MongoDB.

+#### Task

+-   `_id`
 -   `name`: String
 -   `description`: String
 -   `done`: Boolean.
 Indicates whether task has been completed.
 System-generated initially to false.
 -   `due`: Date

+#### Reminder

+-   `_id`
+-   `remind`: String.
+This is the reminder text.
+-   `remindwhen`: Date.
+Indicates when to be reminded.
+-   `remindonce`: Boolean for future use.
+Default is true.

 ## Built With